getify/You-Dont-Know-JS/async & performance/ch4.md

 **Note:** We'll explain why we need the `[Symbol.iterator]: ..` part of this code snippet in the next section on "Iterables".
 Syntactically though, two ES6 features are at play.
 First, the `[ .. ]` syntax is called a *computed property name* (see the *"this & Object Prototypes"* title of this series).
 It's a way in an object literal definition to specify an expression and use the result of that expression as the name for the property.
 Next, `Symbol.iterator` is one of ES6's predefined special `Symbol` values (see the *"ES6 & Beyond"* title of this book series).

-The `next()` call returns an object with two properties: `done` is a boolean signaling the iteration is complete status; `value` holds the iteration value.
+The `next()` call returns an object with two properties: `done` is a boolean signaling the iteration's complete status; `value` holds the iteration value.

 ES6 also adds the `for..of` loop, which means that a standard *iterator* can automatically be consumed with native loop syntax: